“Oops, There Goes Another Rubber Tree Plant”

 That, in one simple sentence, is what I have dedicated my life to helping people do.
 My company is devoted to helping those committed to achieving success obtain it, making sure they put in the necessary time and the hard work, keeping them accountable, and accepting ownership of their actions before results.
 Nimesh and I started working together.
 We seemed a perfect fit.

-Those of you unfamiliar with the Status Seal Elite Club should know that our mentoring method has been described as “intellectual Navy Seal training” by the bold and the brave who sign with us.
+Those of you unfamiliar with our work should know that our mentoring method has been described as “intellectual Navy Seal training” by the bold and the brave who sign with us.
 If your ego can survive our audit, you have made it halfway to success.

 We put you under the scrutiny of the real-life business world and hold the trophy until you have earned it.
 We look at everything, the way you dress, speak, walk, write business correspondence, your business acumen, your comportment.
 Next, we look into business practices and ethics, leadership qualities, and social presence.
 And finally, we address personal habits, character, and relationships.